English: % of [specify the target group] with a favourable attitude towards [specify the behaviour]

-People’s existing attitudes influence their willingness to adopt the behaviours promoted by relief and development interventions.
+People’s existing attitudes influence their willingness to adopt the behaviours promoted by humanitarian and development interventions.
 This indicator therefore measures the proportion of the target population with a favourable attitude towards a promoted behaviour.

 How to Collect and Analyse the Required Data

 Determine the indicator’s value by using the following methodology:

 1) Define a statement that can be used for assessing the respondents’ attitudes towards the behaviour.
 For example:

 - When children have diarrhoea, they should be given more fluids than usual.

 The statements can also assess the respondents’ attitudes towards the main benefits of doing the behaviour, for example: Children younger than six months that are given nothing other than breastmilk are less likely to have diarrhoea.